theluqmn/blog/_posts/2025-10-31-blog-overhaul.md

 Me and building blogs go way back.
 This time, I conducted an overhaul (again) but I swear its for the better!<!--more-->

-If you need better context, I have another post about the previous blog, which you can read [here].
+If you need better context, I have another post about the previous blog, which you can read [here](https://blog.theluqmn.com/coding/2025/06/15/fresh-new-blog).

 ## Addressing the Old Blog